raulmur/ORB_SLAM2/README.md

 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
-Tested with OpenCV 2.4.11**.
+Tested with OpenCV 2.4.11 and OpenCV 3.2**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.